How to Make This Delicious Orange Cranberry Pound Cake

 Instructions

-- Whisk together eggs, vanilla extract, orange zest, and juice.
+In a separate bowl, whisk together eggs, vanilla extract, orange zest, and juice.
 Set aside.

-Want more Christmas goodies?
-You need to try my thumbprint cookies.
+You need to try these thumbprint cookies.
 They’re a bit different than others out there and are filled with a thick, raspberry preserve.
 Fruit and dessert just go together!

 Yum!!!
 This looks amazing, Eryn!
 I have got to give this recipe a try!
 I have a bag of fresh cranberries in my refrigerator right now!